neogeny/projecteuler/README.rst

 at the commandline.
 The tests won't work with optimizations (``-O``) enabled because of the reliance on Python_ assertions.

-Tu solve the problems, run each ``src/eulerXXX.py`` program individually.
+To solve the problems, run each ``src/eulerXXX.py`` program individually.